Year 6 2023 - 2024

 At Heather Garth, Year 6 is a special year where we take challenges and broaden our horizons.
 We work hard to achieve our goals and leave Heather Garth ready and excited for secondary school.

 We start the year learning about World War II and the events that led to its outbreak.
 We look at the Blitz and how this affected people.
 We will learn about what it was it like for those who were evacuated during WWII and how the role of woman changed during the war.
 Finally, we look at the legacy the war has had on Britain today.

 After the half term break, we learn about the Ancient Benin Kingdom and how this kingdom compared to Britain at the same time period.
 We look at the lives of the rich and how they compared to those of ordinary people.
 Trade is explored and the reasons why it was important to the expansion of the Benin Empire.
 Finally, we look at the reasons behind the decline of this empire.

 After Christmas, we study the world’s climate zones and biomes.
 We look at what climate change is and it’s causes.
 To end this geographical unit, we look at the part we all can play in protecting our planet.

 Our next area of study is More Monarchs where we learn about some of the significant men and women why have ruled our country.
 We look at why William the Conqueror succeeded in becoming King.
 We ask the question, was King John a great king because he gave us the Magna Carta.
-We look at the reasons why King Henry VIII married six times?
-We investigate the importance of Queen Anne in creating the United Kingdom of Great Britain and the role Queen Victoria had in building an Empire?
+We look at the reasons why King Henry VIII married six times and investigate the importance of Queen Anne in creating the United Kingdom of Great Britain.

 As the Summer term approaches, we take advantage of our school grounds and local environment to hone our fieldwork and mapping skills ready for starting secondary school.
 We look closely at the information given by atlases; symbols on OS maps; how we can use the 8-point compass for directions and how we use grid references to locate places on a map.